Tableware Sample Pack (plus £4.50 discount code) UK only.

 We realise that sometimes you may wish to see samples before committing to large purchases…even though we have done our best with the photographs!

-We are happy to provide a few samples free of charge to help you make your selection but, owing to the large number of requests we receive, we do have to make a small charge for the postage, packing and administration costs.
-When we send your pack we will include a promotional coupon code for a discount of £4.50 off your next order with your dispatch confirmation e mail (valid on orders over £30 excluding postage and packing placed within 30 days).
+We are happy to provide a few samples free of charge* to help you make your selection but, owing to the large number of requests we receive, we do have to make a non-refundable charge for the postage, packing and administration costs. *When we send your pack we will include a promotional coupon code for a discount of £4.50 off your next order (valid on orders over £30 excluding postage and packing placed within 90 days).

 Please let us know which items you’d like to receive in the comments section at the checkout and we’ll get a pack over to you (up to 4 plates/bowls plus cutlery samples).
 If we receive no specific request your pack will comprise of the following items: